DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Additional results

 \subsection{Quantitative results on other data sets for VQGAN generation}

 Apart from the FID values obtained for {\sc CelebA-HQ} data set in \cref{tab:fid_celeba}, we also evaluate the quality of generations for other data sets by computing the FID scores.
-As mentioned earlier, for all data sets, we train the VQGAN generator (\ie, VQ-VAE), discriminator, and transformer models using the configurations mentioned in \cref{app:vqgan_generation_implement}.
-Then after the models are trained, we sample new generations from them and compute the FID value between the original training set and the generated samples (see \cref{tab:sampling_config} for sampling configuration). \cref{tab:fid_all_datasets} presents the obtained FID scores for FFHQ, AFHQ, LSUN Bedroom and LSUN Church data sets using different VQ optimization methods and over various bitrates. \cref{fig:app_celeba_generations,fig:app_lsun_church_generations,fig:app_ffhq_generations,fig:app_lsun_bedroom_generations,fig:app_afhq_generations} provide the qualitative comparison of VQGAN generations for all data sets when VQ bitrate is $9$ (or codebook size equals $K=512$).
+As mentioned earlier, for all data sets, we train the VQGAN generator (\ie, VQ-VAE), discriminator, and transformer models using the configurations mentioned in \cref{app:vqgan_generation_implement} over two different hyperparameter settings of \mbox{$\mathrm{HP_1}\!:\!(lr\!=\!2.5\cdot\!10^{-5}, \text{batch size}\!=\!8)$ and $\mathrm{HP_2}\!:\!(lr\!=\!2.5\cdot\!10^{-4}, \text{batch size}\!=\!32)$}.
+Then after the models are trained, we sample new generations from them and compute the FID value between the original training set and the generated samples (see \cref{tab:sampling_config} for sampling configuration). \cref{tab:fid_all_datasets} presents the obtained FID scores for FFHQ, AFHQ, LSUN Bedroom, and LSUN Church data sets using different VQ optimization methods and over various codebook sizes. \cref{fig:app_celeba_generations,fig:app_lsun_church_generations,fig:app_ffhq_generations,fig:app_lsun_bedroom_generations,fig:app_afhq_generations} provide the qualitative comparison of VQGAN generations for all data sets with a 9-bit codebook.